 It seems that 85% of adults will treat their animal like any other member of the household – going as far as dedicating space for them on the sofa, hanging pictures of them around the house, having them as a screensaver on the phone – and even sharing a bed.

 For adults over the age of 55, pets are particularly important.
 60% of over 55-year-olds find companionship harder than ever, compared to just 52% who have a dog or cat for company.

-Many of our retirement properties are pet-friendly, with plenty of space and in the perfect location for your furry friends, use the link below to find your nearest development.
+Many of our retirement properties are pet-friendly, with plenty of space and in the perfect location for your furry friends.